inbloom/lri-reboot-2.0/README.md

 	mvn jetty:run

 ##CONTRIBUTE
-Interested in helping to improve the LRI Reboot?
-Great!
-You can take look at the backlog on our [Jira issue tracker](https://support.inbloom.org "Jira").
-Browse existing issues, or contribute your own ideas for improvement and new features.

-Looking to interact with other developers interested in changing the future of education?
-Check out our [community forums](https://forums.inbloom.org/ "Forums"), and join the conversation!

 ##LICENSING
 LRI Reboot 2.0 is licensed under the Apache License, Version 2.0.
 See LICENSE.txt for full license text.